kemtls/draft-celi-wiggers-tls-authkem/draft-wiggers-tls-authkem-psk.md

 These computations match {{?I-D.draft-celi-wiggers-tls-authkem}}.

-See the [abbreviated AuthKEM handshake negotiation section](#sec-authkem-pdk-negotiation) for special considerations for the abbreviated AuthKEM handshake.
+See [](#sec-authkem-pdk-negotiation) for special considerations for the abbreviated AuthKEM handshake.

 Any records following a Finished message MUST be encrypted under the appropriate application traffic key as described in TLS 1.3.
 In particular, this includes any alerts sent by the server in response to client ``Certificate`` and ``KEMEncapsulation`` messages.